rohandharwadker/AutoGit/README.md

-# AutoGit
-AutoGit is a Git Automator that allows you to push changes to your git repository with an easy-to-use GUI interface.
-This can make pushing to your repo much less of a daunting task and is good for beginners who don't want to interact with the GIT Terminal interface.

-AutoGit 2.0.0 by WalleNet
+AutoGit 2.2 by WalleNet
 All Rights Reserved

 #### Installation Info ####
+The .exe file is located in the 'Dist' folder.
+If this doesn't work, delete the 'Dist', 'Build', and '.spec' directories and use pyinstaller to reinstall the application:

 In the 'AutoGit' directory, run the following command:

 pyinstaller -w --onedir AutoGit.py

-You may need to install the following modules:
+You may need to install the following modules via pip (or pip3 if using Linux):
 -tkinter
 -PIL
 -pyautogui